hphelion/documentation/commercial/GA1/ceph/commercial.ceph-rados-gateway-dmz-ha-proxy.md

 ##Ceph RADOS Gateway - DMZ HAProxy

-As discussed in the previous sections, Ceph storage system is successfully integrated with HP Helion OpenStack.
-Ceph has Rados gateway that is a public facing interface and is vulnerable.
-Hence, any end user gains access into Helion system with this integration.
-In order to minimize risks, external HAProxy is built in a DMZ environment behind a firewall.
-HAProxy is a commonly used as a load balancer for TCP and HTTP based applications.
-It works as a reverse-proxy, which means it maintains two connections when allowing a client to cross it- connection between HAProxy and the client and the another between HAProxy and the server.
+As discussed in previous sections, the Ceph storage system is successfully integrated with HP Helion OpenStack.
+Ceph has a RADOS gateway that is a public facing interface and is vulnerable.
+Hence, any end user can gain access into a Helion system with this integration.
+To minimize risks, an external HAProxy is built in a DMZ environment behind a firewall.
+HAProxy is commonly used as a load balancer for TCP- and HTTP-based applications.
+It works as a reverse-proxy, which means it maintains two connections when allowing a client to cross it: a connection between HAProxy and the client, and  another between HAProxy and the server.

-To ensure secured connectivity, the connections should be HTTPS (SSL over HTTP).
-Stunnel is used as an intermediate between client with an HTTPs request and the haproxy.
-During normal operation, stunnel receives the HTTPs request from client and hands off the request to a haproxy instance that is bound to the loopback address (127.0.0.1) on that same box.
+To ensure secured connectivity, the connections should use HTTPS (SSL over HTTP).
+Stunnel is used as an intermediate between the client with an HTTPs request and the HAProxy.
+During normal operation, Stunnel receives the HTTPS request from client and hands  the request to a HAProxy instance that is bound to the loopback address (127.0.0.1) on the same box.
 HAProxy now forwards the HTTPs request to gateway nodes listening on port 443.

-Below diagram illustrates communication flow between Helion-Ceph-DMZ HAProxy-Ceph Gateway
+The following diagram illustrates the communication flow between Helion-Ceph-DMZ and the HAProxy-Ceph Gateway

 <img src="media/commercial-ceph-communication-flow-between-helion-Ceph-DMZ-HAProxy-Ceph Gateway.png"/)>

 ####Assumptions
+This illustration relies on the following assumptions:

-1. Dual homed Proxy server in DMZ.
-Public facing address for internet clients and private address to connect to gateway nodes.
+1. Dual-homed Proxy server in the DMZ.
+The public facing address for Internet clients and a private address to connect to gateway nodes.
-2. Gateway nodes in private network-192.0.2.x
+2. Gateway nodes are in a private network – 192.0.2.x
-3. Client node in public network-192.168.122.x
+3. The client node is in a public network – 192.168.122.x

 ###Install General Packages

-Perform the following steps to install the general packages in the proxy server:
+To install the general packages in the proxy server, enter:

 * Install curl, openssl and libnss3-tools
 * apt-get install curl